Supporting Children When A Family Member Dies During COVID-19

 How does COVID-19 make it more challenging to support children when a family member dies?

 It can be a frightening and confusing time for children when a family member dies.
-The restrictions due to COVID-19 make it more challenging to meet the needs of your child, particularly when a family member dies from COVID-19 infection.
+When there are restrictions due to COVID-19, these make it more challenging to meet the needs of your child, particularly when a family member dies from COVID-19 infection.
 When visiting a sick and dying family member is not possible, your child misses out on the opportunity to talk with and farewell their loved one in person.
 They may also see the added distress of family members struggling with these same restrictions.

 - visiting a sick and dying loved one, whether that is at their home, hospice or hospital